aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/testing-and-validation.md

 - Category D: Questions that can be answered or assisted by our function calling agent using ONLY the functions it has been provided and arguments from within conversation_history or relevant arguments it can gather using the askuser function.
 - Category E: Inputs that are not questions but instead are answers to a question that the function calling agent asked the user.
 Inputs are only eligible for this category when the _askuser_ function is the last function that the function calling agent called in the conversation.
 You can check this by reading through the conversation_history.

-14. Select "Show trace" under a response to view the agent's configurations and reasoning process, including knowledge base and action group usage.
+14. Select **Show trace** under a response to view the agent's configurations and reasoning process, including knowledge base and action group usage.
 Traces can be expanded or collapsed for detailed analysis.
 Responses with sourced information also contain footnotes for citations.

-Please refer to the following action group and knowledge base tracing examples:
+In the following action group tracing example, the agent maps the user input to the create-claim action group's createClaim function during pre-processing.
+The agent possesses an understanding of this function based on the agent instructions, action group description, and OpenAPI schema.
+During the orchestration process, which is two steps in this case, the agent invokes the createClaim function and receives a final response that includes the newly created claim ID and list of pending documents.

 <p align="center">
   <img src="../design/ag-tracing.png"><br>
   <span style="display: block; text-align: center;"><em>Figure 15: Agent Tracing</em></span>
 </p>

+In the following knowledge base tracing example, the agent maps the user input to Category D during pre-processing, meaning one of the agent's available functions should be able to provide a response.

 <p align="center">
   <img src="../design/kb-tracing.png"><br>